SheriKarasick/Pewlett-Hackard-Analysis2/README.md

 ## Data Exploration
+###### Establishing Relationships Between DataSets
 * Six separate data files were extracted from the staffing database to complete this data analysis.
 Employee number and department number were the most frequently used keys for linking data between data sets.
+The relationship between the items is defined and described in the Entity Relationship Diagram included below (Figure 3).

+###### Defining the "Retirement Ready" Subset of Employees
 * The following individuals were considered to be included in the retirement ready data category:
   * Having a birth date between 01/1952 and 12/1955
   * Having a hire date with the company between 01/1985 and 12/1988
   * Not having departed from the company already (date of exit from the company is "9999-01-01"
-* a

 ![Entity relationship diagram](EmployeeDB2.png)
+_Figure 3: Entity Relationship Diagram